 The South Wilts Church Magazine dated February 1912 says "PARISH ROOM. - a very successful Social Evening was organised by the Committee and held on January 5th from 7 to 11 p.m.
 We are glad to be able to state that there are over 70 members of the Room, which proves to be a very favourite resort.
-The above mentioned Social Evening was held for the benefit of the funds of the Parish Room, which has recently been enriched by a valuable present of 150 books given by Mr Maurice Hewlett; a book case is being made for these, and they will be shortly be placed in the small room and will be available for the use of members."
+The above mentioned Social Evening was held for the benefit of the funds of the Parish Room, which has recently been enriched by a valuable present of 150 books given by Mr Maurice Hewlett; a book case is being made for these, and they will be shortly be placed in the small room and will be available for the use of members.

 The South Wilts Church Magazine dated November 1913 says "The Reading Room opened on September 29th and a fair number of members have joined.
-We wish the Room all success during the season we have just entered."
-The Reading Room was opened on 18th December 1911 so perhaps the quote just refers to opening for the winter season.
+We wish the Room all success during the season we have just entered.

 The South Wilts Church Magazine dated June 1914 shown below has the Parish Room Account 1911-14 with a construction cost of £252 5s 11d.